 These are the BEST chocolate chip hot cross buns you will ever make!
-With super soft and fluffy texture, chunks of chocolate, sweet marzipan and beautiful, shiny and sticky glaze made with Lyle's Golden Syrup, they are impossible to resist, especially when still warm from the oven!
+With super soft and fluffy texture, chunks of chocolate, sweet marzipan and beautiful, shiny and sticky glaze, they are impossible to resist, especially when still warm from the oven!

 They will make a great addition to your Easter breakfast or brunch, and are perfect for sharing!

 This recipe is similar to my Blueberry Hot Cross Buns, and both are absolutely perfect to enjoy with friends and family during the Easter holidays and beyond!
 If you are looking for some other Easter recipes, be sure to check out my Mini Egg Easter Blondies or these Chocolate Mini Cheesecakes too!